fpco/haskell.fpcomplete.com/content/libraries/async.md

   well as the `Concurrently` newtype wrapper, can give you a huge bang for your buck.

+## Tutorial exercise

+To help motivate learning, keep in mind this exercise while reading through the content below, and try to implement a solution.
+Write a helper function which allows you to pass actions to worker threads, and which properly handles exceptions for all of these actions.

 ## Concepts

 There is little cognitive overhead to using this package.
 The primary datatype